vidyamantra/moodle-format_topicsrev/README.md

 Reverse Topic Format is a newly generated course format for Moodle.
 This provides the sequential list of all topics.

 Here we provide the higher order of topic first and go one by one through lower order of topics, it becomes a mature and systematic approach for handling the course topics.

-Basically this is a clone of the Moodle topics course format except the topics are listed in reverse order.
+Basically this is a clone of the Moodle topics course format, except the topics are listed in reverse order.

 Here, different type of users have own privileges like Teacher can hide/show the particular topic and Student can able to see the visible topics and further lower order topics as well.